-The very act of living in our world of haste and constant stimuli often literally pulls us down, and without being aware of it we take that extra effort and tension from our reactions and responses into all we do.
-Alexander Technique enables us a physical and mental space for change, bringing us back into equilibrium.
-You learn to integrate mind and body for maximum ease and efficiency.
+The very act of living in our world of haste and constant stimuli often literally means we pull down or tense unnecessarily in our bodies without being aware of it – and we take that extra effort and tension from our reactions and responses into all we do.
+Alexander Technique enables us a physical and mental space for change bringing us back into equilibrium.

 Who can benefit from Alexander Technique?